 When you search online, some websites suggest throwing in 2-3 tennis balls inside the washer/dryer to fluff the pillow.
 They say the tennis ball will knead against the pillows while spinning and fluff the pillow.

 But we weren’t really able to find the science behind it.
 While spinning at 800-1400 RPM, due to the centrifugal force, the ball would remain at a point in the drum’s edge and wouldn’t really be beating the pillow as you might think.
 So, this method doesn’t work.
-Also, there is a possibility that colour from print on the tennis ball may bleed into the pillow.
+Also, there is a possibility that colour from the print on the tennis ball may bleed into the pillow.

 The best method is to dry it as much as possible by spinning it in the washing machine at the highest speed.
 Once you take it out, pull apart the clumped fibres using your hands.
 You could also hit the pillow from the sides to distribute the fillings evenly.